WhpHenry/dim_reduction/readme.txt

-# Using Guide
+ï»¿# Using Guide
 # 2016/08/22

 1. directory description:

 \dataset:  include all the types of biobirck files, there are several gene strings in each file.

 \testData: include some relation matrix files used in our experiment.
 		   *.xlsx and *_knn.xlsx files are ready for le and isomap. matching between matrixs and string files is as follow: